-How to use Nintendo Switch Joy-Con and Pro controllers on your PC
+How to connect a Nintendo Switch controller to your PC

-There’s one serious benefit that’s emerged from Nintendo’s choice to use standard Bluetooth technology in the Nintendo Switch: You can easily use the console’s unique, high-quality controllers on PC, in MacOS, and even on Android devices.
-That includes both the Joy-Con motion controllers, which come with the console, and the Switch Pro Controller, a $70 extra purchase (worth it, though, for the controller’s stellar quality).
-And all you need to use these controllers on PC is a Bluetooth receiver.
+There’s one serious benefit that’s emerged from Nintendo’s choice to use standard Bluetooth technology in the Nintendo Switch: You can easily use the console’s unique controllers on PC, Mac, and even Android devices.
+That includes the Joy-Cons and the Switch Pro Controller, the latter of which is an additional $70 expense that’s totally worth it.
+And all you need to use these controllers on PC is a Bluetooth receiver (if you don’t already have built-in Bluetooth).

 How to connect the Joy-Con controllers